isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

       <td>ZENITANT-B-M5StickC</td>
       <td align="center">M5StickC</td>
       <td align="center">UiFlow</td>
-       <td><b>Philip Kong (Director)</b><br><b>Email:</b> <a href="mailto:ephilipkong@zenitant.com.sg">philipkong@zenitant.com.sg</a><br><b>Mobile:</b> 97440711<br><br>
-        <b>Muhd Nizam (BD Manager)</b><br><b>Email:</b> <a href="mailto:nizam@zenitant.com.sg">nizam@zenitant.com.sg</a><br><b>Mobile:</b> 92325024</td>
     </tr>
            <tr>
       <th colspan="1">Addons Required</th>
-      <td colspan="3">1xPIR Motion Sensor, 1xLight Unit with Photo-resistance, 1xRGB LED Unit, 1xM5StickC SERVO HAT, 1xUnbuckled Grove Cable, 10xBlokies (S), 5xBlokies (M), 1xBox
+      <td colspan="2">1xPIR Motion Sensor, 1xLight Unit with Photo-resistance, 1xRGB LED Unit, 1xM5StickC SERVO HAT, 1xUnbuckled Grove Cable, 10xBlokies (S), 5xBlokies (M), 1xBox
 </td>
     </tr>
     <tr>
       <th colspan="1">Training Programe</th>
-      <td colspan="3">Using the miniature IoT enabled M5StickC microcontroller with a mini-LCD screen and a variety of sensors and actuators, students get to make smaller and bit size sustainability and accessibility themed prototypes that may require wireless connectivity.
+      <td colspan="2">Using the miniature IoT enabled M5StickC microcontroller with a mini-LCD screen and a variety of sensors and actuators, students get to make smaller and bit size sustainability and accessibility themed prototypes that may require wireless connectivity.
 Specially designed for students who are looking for full hands-on experience in applying computational thinking and STEM concepts to solve real world problems, students can use Cardboard Lego pieces known as Blokies, upcycled materials and the easy to use drag and drop web-based programming platform UiFlow to create different fun and practical prototypes quickly.</td>
     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">To make learning fun and relevant, students will have interactive challenges, fun mini-projects such energy saving lamp, smart servo doors leading up to the final project where students will be posed a real-world problem statement and they will need to work together to build a sustainability and accessibility enhancement prototype such as Smart Home/ School Improvement Gadget.</td>
+      <td colspan="2">To make learning fun and relevant, students will have interactive challenges, fun mini-projects such energy saving lamp, smart servo doors leading up to the final project where students will be posed a real-world problem statement and they will need to work together to build a sustainability and accessibility enhancement prototype such as Smart Home/ School Improvement Gadget.</td>
   </tr>
   </tbody>
 </table>